The-NeXT-Project/NeXT-Panel/README.md

 2. Regarding commit history and source code, we recently noticed an unauthorized redistribution attempt, which may draw unnecessary attention to the NeXT Panel project, for the longevity of SSPanel-NeXT and its projects, we have decided we will no longer publish git commit history.
 The newer release of the NeXT panel will contain a zip file that includes the project's source code.

+3. The only official repo of the NeXT panel is [SSPanel-NeXT/NeXT-Panel](https://github.com/SSPanel-NeXT/NeXT-Panel) on GitHub, we don't distribute our project's code anywhere else and you should NOT download source code archive from 3rd party website/repo because we can't guarantee it's integrity and security.

 ## TL;DR

 NeXT Panel (OSS Edition) is a multipurpose proxy service management system designed for Shadowsocks(2022) / Vmess / Trojan / TUIC protocol.